Azure-Samples/ms-identity-dotnet-adfs-to-aad/2-AAD-Migration/2-2-Security-Groups/README.md

 # Migrating AD FS Security Group to Azure Active Directory

-> This sample assumes that you already have an AD FS environment.

 ## Scenario

 You have an AD FS application that uses security groups, and you want that applications on Azure AD can work with the same groups.

-## About the sample
+### About the sample

-This documentation guides you how to configure an Azure AD application to include the security groups used on an AD FS application.
+This documentation guides you how to configure an Azure AD application to include the security groups used on an ADFS application.

 ### Pre-requisites